Description

 Given that Greek and Canaanite mythology had been part of Israel's religious mix for centuries, it should not surprise us that biblical prophets like Isaiah and Ezekiel allude to it, and freely borrow words and figures of speech from it.
 This does not mean the bible affirms Greek mythology.
 But it does mean that an understanding of Greek mythology is necessary for understanding certain biblical passages.
 'Mythos' by Stephen Fry is an excellent retelling of Greek myths in modern English for anyone who wishes to delve deeper.
 But here is a very basic summary of some of the key points:

 In the beginning, there was formless Chaos.
 Out of Chaos sprang Erebus (the darkness) and Nyx (the night).
 Erebus and Nyx coupled to produce Hemera (the day) and Aether (light).
 Out of Chaos also sprang Gaia (the Earth) and Tartarus (the depths and caves beneath the earth).
 Gaia then spontaneously gave birth to Pontus (the Sea) and Ouranos (the Sky).
 Together, Darkness, Night, Day, Light, Earth, Tartarus, the Sea and the Sky were the primordial deities, the first order of creation.
 Gaia and Ouranos (Earth and Sky) then reproduced, giving birth to the twelve children known as the Titans, including Kronos (Time).
 With the birth of Kronos, time began, stories developed, and the gods developed personalities.
 Gaia and Ouranos also gave birth to the three Cyclopes and the three Hecatoncheires.
 These and the twelve Titans represent the second order of creation.
 When the Cyclopes and Hecatoncheires were born, Ouranos took an instant dislike to them and forced them back into Gaia's womb, causing her terrible pain.
 In time, Gaia sought relief and revenge.
 She convinced her son Kronos that he should kill his father Ouranos, and gave him a scythe with which to do so.
 In his sweep of the scythe, Kronos failed to kill Ouranos, but castrated him and defeated him.
 Having overthrown Ouranos, Kronos now wrested dominion from each of his siblings to become overall ruler of the universe.
 With another sweep of his scythe he cut open Gaia's side and delivered her of the Cyclopes and the Hecatoncheires.
-He then confined both Ouranos to Tartarus and assigned the Hecatoncheires as the guardians of its gates.
+He then confined Ouranos to Tartarus and assigned the Hecatoncheires as the guardians of its gates.
 First however, Ouranos cursed Kronos saying, "May your children destroy you as you have destroyed me".

 In time, Kronos married his sister Rhea and they gave birth to children.
-Afraid of his father's curse, Kronos swallowed each them whole the moment they were born.
+Afraid of his father's curse, Kronos swallowed each of them whole the moment they were born.
 Wise to this, before their sixth child Zeus was born, Rhea wrapped a smooth stone in swaddling cloths like a baby and tricked Kronos into thinking she had given birth.
 Kronos swallowed the stone whole, none the wiser.
 Rhea then gave birth to Zeus, who survived and grew to adulthood.
 Later, Rhea gave Kronos a potion that made him vomit up all the children he had swallowed, and they were effectively reborn.
 In time, Zeus and his siblings rose up against their father, starting a ten-year war known as the Titanomachy.
 Eventually, with help from the Hecatoncheires whom he brought up from Tartarus, Zeus defeated the Titans.
 One of these Hecatoncheires was called Gyges, the long-limbed one.
 Establishing his seat of power on Mount Olympus, Zeus became the new ruler of the universe.
 His siblings and their offspring ruled with him as the Olympian gods, and Zeus' brother Hades became ruler of the underworld.
 Zeus married his sister Hera, who was worshipped by some Old Testament Israelites as the Queen of Heaven (e.g. Jeremiah 7:18).

 The bible alludes to both Zeus and Kronos as pictures of Satan.
 In Revelation 2:13, Jesus referred to the Pergamum Altar of Zeus as Satan's throne.
 In Revelation 12:4, Satan is pictured as a dragon, seeking to devour Israel's child as soon it is born.
 In that passage, the birth of the child represents the return of Jesus as Israel's Messiah.
 Just as Kronos sought to devour his children out of fear of the prophecy, so also is Satan afraid that Messiah will fulfil the prophecy of Genesis 3:15 and crush his head.
 As part of his plan, Satan brings a beast up from the Abyss (Revelation 13:1).
 This beast represents both an empire and its king.
 Its king (the Antichrist) is called Gog after Gyges the Hecatoncheire (Ezekiel 38:2).
 Satan hopes that just as Gyges helped Zeus defeat Kronos, so Gog will help Satan defeat Jesus.